Frequently asked questions

 What if it’s raining?

-If it’s just cloud and rain then we stay open, and you will not be entitled to reschedule or a refund.
-However if weather or river conditions are unsafe to paddle on, then we reserve the right to either rearrange, change location, or refund you onto a voucher.
+If it’s just cloud and rain then we still paddle.
+However, if weather or river conditions are unsafe to paddle on, then we reserve the right to either rearrange, change location, or refund you onto a voucher.

 Must I be able to swim?